 - Cascading pressure from clean to less clean spaces. - Maintain equal pressures on all the floors in multi-floor buildings.
-Maintain slightly positive pressure as compared to outside in both single story and multistory buildings.
-Shut off return air to the central air conditioning systems in the spaces where infected people may be present and use exhaust fans discharging air directly to the outside away from outdoor public gathering spaces, outdoor air intakes and operable windows.
-Consider HEPA filter, or, UVGI lamps with exhaust fan if exhaust can cause harm to the public. - In tall buildings, pressurizing the building will need to take into consideration stack effect and wind effects.
+Maintain slightly positive pressure as compared to outside in both single story and multistory buildings. - Shut off return air to the central air conditioning systems in the spaces where infected people may be present and use exhaust fans discharging air directly to the outside away from outdoor public gathering spaces, outdoor air intakes and operable windows.
+Consider HEPA filter, or, UVGI lamps with exhaust fan if exhaust can cause harm to the public.
+Provide extra outside air, if required, to make up for the additional exhaust. - In tall buildings, pressurizing the building will need to take into consideration stack effect and wind effects.
 Stack effect direction can be reversed between summer and winter; therefore, settings likely will need to be adjusted throughout the year to maintain the above recommended conditions.
-To help mitigate stack effect: -Close all the doors in public areas along the path of least resistance where stack effect is strongest such as at elevator shafts connecting all floors, atriums, open stairs, escalators, etc. to isolate air transfer between floors. - -Consider providing signage to inform occupants to keep these spaces closed off. -Avoid any permanent openings to outside.
+To help mitigate stack effect: - -Close all the doors in public areas along the path of least resistance where stack effect is strongest such as at elevator shafts connecting all floors, atriums, open stairs, escalators, etc. to isolate air transfer between floors. - -Consider providing signage to inform occupants to keep these spaces closed off. - Avoid any permanent openings to outside.